colediggins/CRONOS_Fao56_adjustment/README.md

 ## Key Features
 The key features of this Repository are as follows:

-- a decent way of uploading CRONOS data to Python which can be refined with future use
+- A decent way of uploading CRONOS data to Python which can be refined with future use
-- an attempt to utilize said data in the Fao 56 model which was eventually a failure however some of the site parameters were input and used.
+- An attempt to utilize said data in the Fao 56 model which was eventually a failure however some of the site parameters were input and used.
-- a proof of concept on AI and where it stands in the coding and modeling world
+- A proof of concept on AI and where it stands in the coding and modeling world

 ## Takeaways
-- realative humidity and barometric pressure cannont be used, exclusively, to predict the total newtron counts
+- Relative humidity and barometric pressure cannot be used, exclusively, to predict the total neutron counts
-- going forward it would be nice to implement some of Joaquins code to compare some other basic elements and use them in modeling predictions
+- Going forward it would be nice to implement some of Joaquin's code to compare some other basic elements and use them in modeling predictions
-- I have learned a lot of Python in this class and I look forward to the opritunity to apply this to everyday life
+- I have learned a lot of Python in this class and I look forward to the opportunity to apply this to everyday life

 ## Background